CAAPIM/Android-MAS-SDK/README.md

 CA Mobile App Services is an extension of CA Mobile API Gateway that provides powerful features through SDKs and APIs for developers to help accelerate the app development process.

+The SDK consists of these frameworks:
+* **mag** - Handles user authentication, device and app registration, requests and local storage of certificates, keys, and token credentials for accessing the protected APIs.
+* **mas** - Messaging and Pub/Sub, Identity Management, and Storage services
+* **masui** - Resources to implement a user login dialog, Social Login, One-Time Password, and Proximity Login (QR code and BLE).

 For more information about our mobile products see [the website][mas.ca.com].

 ## Features